 The residence is an eight-storey building with 24-hour controlled access.
 The residence is comprised of mostly two-bedroom suites, with each student having a private bedroom.
 Each suite has a kitchenette with a full-size refrigerator, microwave/convection oven, cupboards, sink and table with two chairs (three chairs in three-bedroom suites).
 The suite also contains a three-piece bathroom with a shower unit.
 The suite has individual controls for heat/air conditioning.
 Each bedroom in the suite is accessed via an electronic key card that will work on the main suite door and the individual’s private bedroom door, but not on the roommate’s bedroom door.

 Each bedroom is equipped with the following:

-- double bed with extra-long mattress (queen-sized sheets are a little wide, but work well)
+- A double bed with extra-long mattress (queen size sheets are a little wide, but work well)

-- bed has two drawers underneath for more storage
+- The bed has two drawers underneath for more storage

-- telephone with local phone service (long distance with a calling card)
+- A telephone with local phone service (long distance with a calling card)

 Located on every floor of the residence is a large common lounge with a television and couches.
 In addition, public washrooms, common kitchen and laundry facilities are located on the first floor.

-Behind the residence are two beach volleyball courts and a sports court which can be used for ball hockey, rollerblade hockey, basketball, etc.
+Behind the residence are two beach volleyball courts and a SportCourt which can be used for ball hockey, rollerblade hockey, basketball, etc.

 Items you may find useful while living in residence: